A trip to Antarctica is a once in a lifetime opportunity and we want to make sure you pick the right itinerary of the 3 that we propose:

 Perfect for: Those who are fine spending a few days at sea because they love wildlife, have a fascination for penguins and birds and want to get up close and personal with the unique experience of large colonies, and don’t mind a ship that is less fancy.

 This trip is the chance to see large penguin and bird colonies in what is considered the Galapagos of the Polar Regions.
-Explore two completely different eco-systems and one of the least visited places onboard the World Diamond, a classic vessel that has been refurbished recently and is quite spacious.
+Explore two completely different eco-systems and one of the least visited places in the world.

-The huge colonies and long breeding cycle of penguins mean there is a chance to se penguins of all ages, from chics to adults, and their curiosity never fails to surprise with inquisitive eyes and chance encounters.
+The huge colonies and long breeding cycle of penguins mean there is a chance to see penguins of all ages, from chicks to adults, and their curiosity never fails to surprise with inquisitive eyes and chance encounters.